 In this section we provide easy to check state conditions for WF instances which allow the WfMS to ensure compliance according to Axiom 1.
-Before stating these rules in Section 3.2 we present necessary background information in Section 3.1.
-We give an (informal) overview about the WF meta model [16] assumed in this paper, the so called Well-Structured-Marking Nets (WSM-Nets).
-Section 3.3 concludes with a discussion on how to deal with non-compliant WF instances.
+At first, we give an (informal) overview about the WF meta model [17] assumed in this paper.
+From the very beginning, this meta model was designed with the perspective to change in-progress WF instances at runtime.

-3.1.
-Control flow basics
+3.1 Control Flow Basics in ADEPT

-WSM-Nets allow to model all relevant WF aspects, like control and data flow, work assignments, or time constraints [4, 16].
+ADEPT allows to model all relevant WF aspects, like control and data flow, work assignments, or time constraints [4, 17].

-Control flow modeling.
+Control Flow Modeling.
 The flow of control is internally represented by attributed WF graphs with distinguishable node and edge types.
-As shown in earlier publications [16], this eases efficient correctness analysis (e.g., to ensure the absence of "undesired" cycles causing deadlocks) as well as the interpretative execution of WF models.
-For this, we use a block concept, for which control blocks (sequences, branchings, loops) can be nested but must not overlap (see figure 2).
+As shown in earlier publications [17], this eases efficient correctness analysis (e.g., for the absence of ,,undesired" cycles causing deadlocks) as well as the interpretative execution of WF models.
+For this, we use a block concept, for which control blocks (sequences, branchings, loops) can be nested but must not overlap (see Fig. 2).
 To increase expressiveness, in addition, synchronization edges (SyncE) can be used to define "wait-for" relations between parallel nodes.
-In figure 2, for example, the target node L of the sync edge $D \rightarrow L$ may be only activated if K has been finished and if D has been either completed or the branch containing D is not selected for execution (i.e., D has been skipped).
+In Fig. 2, for example, the target node L of the sync edge $D \rightarrow L$ may be only activated if K has been finished and if D has been either completed or the branch containing D is not selected for execution (i.e., D has been skipped).
 Formally, a control flow schema S is defined as follows: